Occupational Health Services – OH Assist

 Link to the University's Employee Assistance Programme (EAP) provider - Workplace Options

-There is a great deal of collaboration between the University's Occupation Health Service and their Employee Assistance Programme Provider, which is provided by Workplace Options.
+There is a great deal of collaboration between the University's Occupational Health Service and the University’s Employee Assistance Programme Provider, which is provided by Workplace Options.
 We encourage you to contact Workplace Options should you wish to discuss issues relating to: a personal or work matter; family, relationship; daily living or life event including issues related to health and wellness.
-You can contact Workplace Options 24/7 for free confidential assistance.
+Employees can contact Workplace Options 24/7 for free confidential assistance.